MicrosoftDocs/azure-docs/articles/automation/troubleshoot/update-agent-issues.md

 ### OS check

-The OS check, checks to ensure that the Hybrid Runbook Worker is running one of the following Operating Systems:
+The OS check, verifies if the Hybrid Runbook Worker is running one of the following Operating Systems:

 |Operating system  |Notes  |
 |---------|---------|